 The bell has rung, and the students are still walking into the room.
-They wander around, talking to each other, talk or text on their cell phones, get their hair brushes out to groom themselves, and exchange a little playful punch-which then escalates into an argument, and maybe even a fight.
+They wander around the room, talking to each other, get their cell phones out to talk or text, get their hair brushes out to groom themselves, and enjoy a little playful punch - which then escalates into an argument, and maybe even a fight.